Will AI Replace Your Job or Just Your Raise? (2026)

 How Is AI Changing the U.S. Workforce?

-Here's what makes this different from every previous automation scare.
+10.0% of U.S. employer businesses ran AI in production as of 2025-09, according to the Census Bureau's Business Trends and Outlook Survey — up from 3.7% two years earlier.
+Frontier models can now autonomously complete tasks equivalent to 26 work-weeks of human time (1045 hours), per METR's autonomous task horizon benchmark.
+Challenger, Gray & Christmas recorded a single-month spike of 54.8K job cuts explicitly attributed to AI in 2025 12.
 The capability is growing faster than the labor market can adapt to it.
-10.0% of U.S. employer businesses reported using AI in production as of 2025-09, up from 3.7% two years earlier.
-Frontier models can now autonomously complete tasks lasting 719 hours.
-Multi-day work that previously required a human being.
-Challenger, Gray & Christmas recorded a single-month spike of 54.8K job cuts explicitly attributed to AI in 2025 12.

 Key Statistics at a Glance

-The American Worker Index currently reads 83.0 (Crisis), built from five components: AI-attributed layoffs (25%), youth unemployment (25%), tech job openings (20%), AI adoption rate (15%), and AI capability growth (15%).
-The AWI operates as a leading signal for the American Distress Index (currently 64.4, Elevated).
-When AI eliminates roles, the displaced workers flow into the ADI's pipeline: savings depletion, debt stress, and eventually legal filings.
+The American Worker Index currently reads 80.7 (Crisis), built from five components: AI-attributed layoffs (25%), youth unemployment (25%), tech job openings (20%), AI adoption rate (15%), and AI capability growth (15%).
+The AWI sits upstream of the American Distress Index, which currently reads 44.6 (Typical).
+On average, its inputs sit higher than in 45% of their own quarterly histories since 2005.
+When AI eliminates roles, the displaced workers show up in what the ADI measures: depleted savings, missed payments, and eventually defaults.
 The five indicators on this page are the upstream inputs — the force that pushes households toward the distress the ADI measures downstream.
 For the household-level consequences, see the household financial health statistics and the unemployment statistics roundup.

 How Widely Have Companies Adopted AI?